ghassenetanabene6/Vehicle-Recognition-System-in-Tunisia/README.md

 # Vehicle-Recognition-System-in-Tunisia

 This project is about developping a vehicle recognition system in Tunisia.
-It demonstrates the outcome of the summer internship (2 months) for second year students of the National School for Computer Sciences.
+It demonstrates the outcome of the summer internship (2 months) for second year students of the National School of Computer Science.

 **Problem setting :**